The Inward Investment and International Taxation Review: Mexico

 iii Restrictions on payments

-Mexican legislation provides for a 10 per cent withholding tax on dividends paid to non-residents and individuals, regardless of their residency, from profits generated from 2014.
+Mexican legislation provides for a 10 per cent withholding tax on dividends paid to non-residents and individuals, regardless of their residency, from profits generated as of 2014.
 Additionally, dividends are taxed at the level of the paying company on a grossed-up basis at the corporate tax rate in the year of payment, if the dividend does not come from the CUFIN balance (net after-tax profit account).
 In such a scenario, the income tax paid can be credited by the Mexican company against its income tax liability of the current year or of the next two years.

 The CUFIN concept is similar to the earnings and profits statement.
 It attempts to reflect the true economic earnings of the company for tax purposes that have already been subject to corporate taxation.

-The CUFIN balance shall be increased by the taxable profits of the year (minus paid income tax and non-deductible expenses), the amount of dividends received from other companies that are residents in Mexico, and with the income, dividends or profits generated or distributed by investments made in a preferential tax regime; and shall be reduced by any dividend or profit paid out during the year.
+The CUFIN balance shall be increased by the taxable profits of the year (minus paid income tax and non-deductible expenses), the amount of dividends received from other companies that are residents in Mexico, with the income, dividends or profits generated or distributed by investments made in a preferential tax regime, and shall be reduced by any dividend or profit paid out during the year.

 Regarding corporations, rules in the General Law of Commercial Companies require financial statements approved by the shareholders' or partners' assembly showing the retained profits for dividends to be payable.
 Losses from prior tax years must be redeemed or absorbed through other shareholders' equity items or capital reductions before the dividends can be paid.
 Supreme Court precedent would require profits to be determined once each fiscal year closes.
 A capital reserve (20 per cent of contributed capital stock) is also needed, which is built up through 5 per cent of each year's profits.